Arrie W. Davis: Judicial career

 On March 2, 1981, Davis was first appointed to the bench in Maryland: Associate Judge, District Court of Maryland for District 1 located in Baltimore City.
 Two years later he was elevated to the Baltimore City Circuit Court, 8th Judicial Circuit where he served as an associate judge for 7 years.
 On December 27, 1990, he was named to Maryland's second highest court where he has served as a member of the Legislative Committee, 1989–91, Executive Committee, 1995–97, and the Civil Law and Procedure Committee, 1998-2001 of the Maryland Judicial Conference.

-Awards

-Legal Excellence Award, Waring Mitchell Law Society of Howard County, 1994.

-Legacy for Excellence in Litigation Award, Snyder Center, University of Baltimore School of Law, 2003.

-Legal Excellence Award, J. Franklyn Bourne Bar Association, 2004.

-Alumnus of the Year, University of Baltimore School of Law, 2004.

-Recognized as Distinguished Alumnus of Frederick Douglass Senior High School by Baltimore City Council, 2005.